Zumbergz/BGLPredictor/Lit Review Stuff/Papers found to study.md

 	- **It was found convenient to reduce noise in the data by prefiltering them using a casual Kalman filtering method**.
 However, the assessment of the prediction in the evaluation section is done by taking the original data profiles as reference.
 	- **NN architecture**
 		- 3 layers; 10 neurons, 5 neuron, 1 neuron.
 		- Transfer function is sigmoidal in both layers.
-Neurons are totally connected and feed forward.
+Neurons are totally connected and feed forward .
 The output layer has a linear transfer function.
 		- The NN takes in glucose measurements **up to 20 minutes before the current time**.
 As the sampling rate varies from one CGM system to another, the number of NN inputs is different for each dataset.
 		- The ouptut of the network is the glucose prediction at the PH time.
 	- **ARM architecture**